YuanLinTech/My_First_Repository/React/React.md

 ## React - A JavaScript Library for Building User Interfaces
-## 3. JavaScript Library
+## 1 JavaScript Library
 https://reactjs.org

 -- Declarative
 -- Component-Based
--- Learn Once, Read Anywhere (Mastering React enables you to write:
+-- Learn Once, Write Anywhere (Mastering React enables you to write:
 - React web application
-- React Native (RN) mobile application
-- React VR VR application
-- React TV TV application etc

 ### 3.a Declarative
 React makes it painless to create interactive UIs.
 Design simple views for each **state** in your application, and React will efficiently **update** and **render** just the right components when your **data changes**.